statamic/v2-docs/content/collections/tags/collection.md

   -
     name: from|folder|use
     type: string|array
     description: 'The name of the collection(s).
-Pipe separate names to fetch entries from multiple collections.'
+Pipe separate names to fetch entries from multiple collections.
+You may use `*` to get entries from all collections.'
+  -
+    name: not_from|not_folder|dont_use
+    type: string|array
+    description: 'When getting all collections with `*`, this parameter can accept a pipe delimited list of collections to exclude.'
   -
     name: collection
     type: tag part